emerginganalytics/cyberarena/v2/build_files/instructions/student/tefference-escape-room/linux-hardening-instructions.md

 Accept the ssh key warning and then type in the password: `Let’s workout!`

+## Assignment
 Review Gigabyte's Indicators of Compromise and perform the following tasks to secure the operating system.
+Your assignment will be automatically assessed after you complete each activity.
+It may take 1-2 minutes for the assessment to show up.
 1. **Malicious User**: Delete the malicious user account
 2. **Privilege Escalation**: Remove the unnecessary privileges added by Gigabyte
 3. **Malicious Files**: Delete the malicious files added by Gigabyte